atomix/atomix.github.io/atomix/docs/custom-resources.md

 });
 ```

-When a resource is created for the first time, the resource `StateMachine` will be created on each replica in the cluster.
+When a resource is created for the first time, the resource [`StateMachine`][StateMachine] will be created on each replica in the cluster.
 In order for the resource to be successfully created all replicas must have the resource class on their classpath.
-Once a state machine has been created on a majority of the active replicas, the resource will be constructed and the returned `CompletableFuture` completed.
+Once a state machine has been created on a majority of the active replicas, the resource will be constructed and the returned [`CompletableFuture`][CompletableFuture] completed.

 Resource state machines must extend the base `ResourceStateMachine` class: